ucr-riple/NullAwayAnnotator/README.md

 * Jar file of [Core](core/README.md) module should be located at `runner/jars`.
     * To create the jar file run: `./gradlew fatjar`

-A script is provided which executes all installations tasks above.
+A script is provided which executes all installation tasks above.
 It installs `CSS` checker in `maven local` and creates the jar file of `core` module and moves it to the correct path.
 To run it, execute the command below:

 `cd runner/ && python3 updatejar.py`